Validation

 Examples

 Examples defined in the examples.yaml (inline or by file reference) get validated and included in generated documentation.
+Examples in JSON and JSON-LD format will also be semantically uplifted to RDF and validated.

 Test resources